kaz-utashiro/sdif-tools/docs/cdif/index.md

 option **--unit=char**.
 Option **--unit=mecab** tells to use external **mecab** command as a tokenizer for Japanese text.

-If single or no file is specified, cdif reads that file or STDIN as a output from diff command.
+If single or no file is specified, cdif reads that file or STDIN as an output from diff command.

 Lines those don't look like diff output are simply ignored and